Skip to content

 Clumber Park, Nottinghamshire

-Go on a lakeside bike ride around the wider estate at Clumber Park.
+Go on a lakeside bike ride at Clumber Park.
 Twenty miles of trails pass through a variety of landscapes, offering something new to discover with every visit.
-There are routes for all ages and abilities, and you can also hire bikes from the Cycle Hub.Cycling at Clumber Park
+There are routes for all ages and abilities, and you can also hire bikes from the cycling hub.Cycling at Clumber Park

 Florence Court, County Fermanagh

-From gentle family cycle rides on the Blue Trail and around the Pleasure Grounds to challenging routes like the Red Trail, head over to Florence Court for a bike ride that will suit whatever you're looking for.Cycling at Florence Court
+From family cycle rides on the Blue Trail and around the Pleasure Grounds to more challenging routes, such as the Red Trail, head over to Florence Court for a bike ride that will suit – whatever you're looking for.Cycling at Florence Court

 Great Langdale Valley, Cumbria

-Take in varied Lake District scenery on this trail through the Great Langdale Valley, including meadows, woodland and a slate quarry.
-You can also stop off at Skelwith Bridge for refreshments before heading back up the valley.Cycling at Great Langdale Valley
+Enjoy the scenery on this trail through the Great Langdale Valley.
+Follow the riverside path to Skelwith Bridge, where you can stop off for refreshments before heading back.Cycling at Great Langdale Valley

 Ickworth, Suffolk

-The multi-use trail at Ickworth provides smooth terrain whatever the weather, or you can decide your own route.
-The Cycle Hub has bikes available for hire or you can bring your own.Cycling at Ickworth
+The multi-use trail at Ickworth provides smooth terrain whatever the weather – alternatively, you can choose your own route.
+The cycle hub has bikes available for hire, or you can bring your own.Cycling at Ickworth

 Kingston Lacy, Dorset

-Explore the woodland trail at Kingston Lacy by bike, where you can spot wildlife and seasonal flowers along the way.
-This route takes you along historic carriage drives that were once used by the family that lived here hundreds of years ago.Cycling at Kingston Lacy
+Explore the woodland trail at Kingston Lacy by bike and spot wildlife and seasonal flora as you go.
+This route takes you along historic carriage drives used by the family who once lived in the house.Cycling at Kingston Lacy

 Lanhydrock, Cornwall

-Whatever your experience as a cyclist, there's bound to be a trail to suit you at Lanhydrock.
-Take a ride through woodland and choose from a range of flat or hillier routes.Cycling at Lanhydrock
+Whatever your cycling abilities, there's bound to be a trail to suit you at Lanhydrock.
+Head off for a ride through the woodland and choose from a range of flat or hillier routes.Cycling at Lanhydrock

 Long Mynd, Shropshire